Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Introduction

 The bound \eqref{eq:del-combin} shows that the asymptotic number of redundant bits needed for correcting $k$-bit deletions in an $N$-bit codeword is $\Theta(k \log N)$ (i.e., one can encode $n = N - \Theta(k \log N)$ message bits into length $N$ codewords in a manner resilient to $k$ deletions).
 Note that the codes underlying this result are obtained by an exponential time greedy search --- an efficient construction of $k$-bit binary deletion codes with redundancy approaching $O(k \log N)$ was not known, except in the single-deletion case where the VT code gives a solution with optimal $\log N + O(1)$ redundancy.

-The simplest code to correct $k$ worst-case deletions is the $(k+1)$-fold repetition code, which maps $n$ message bits to $N = (k+1)n$ codewords bits, and thus has $\frac{k}{k+1} N$ redundant bits.
+The simplest code to correct $k$ worst-case deletions is the $(k+1)$-fold repetition code, which simply repeats each bit $(k+1)$ times, mapping $n$ message bits to $N = (k+1)n$ codewords bits.
+It thus has $\frac{k}{k+1} N$ redundant bits.
 A generalization of the VT code for the case of multiple deletions was proposed in \cite{HF02} and later proved to work in \cite{Ghaffaretal12}.
 These codes replace the weight $i$ given to the $i$'th codeword bit in the check constraint of the VT code \eqref{eq:VT-code} by a much larger weight, which even for the $k=2$ case is related to the Fibonacci sequence and thus grows exponentially in $i$.
 Therefore, the redundancy of these codes is $\Omega(N)$ even for two deletions, and equals $c_k N$ where the constant $c_k \to 1$ as $k$ increases.
 Some improvements were made for small $k$ in \cite{Paluncicetal12}, which studied run-length limited codes for correcting insertions/deletions, but the redundancy remained $\Omega(N)$ even for two deletions.

 Allowing for $\Theta(N)$ redundancy, one can in fact efficiently correct a constant \emph{fraction} of deletions, as was shown by Schulman and Zuckerman~ \cite{SchulmanZuckerman99}.
-This construction was improved and optimized recently in \cite{GW-random15}, where it was shown that one could correct a fraction $\zeta > 0$ of deletions with $O(\sqrt{\zeta} N)$ redundant bits in the encoding.
-One can deduce codes to correct a constant $k$ number of deletions with redundancy $O_k(\sqrt{N})$ using the methods of \cite{GW-random15} (we will hint at this in Section~\ref{sec:overview}).
+This construction was improved and optimized recently in \cite{GW-ieeetit}, where it was shown that one could correct a fraction $\zeta > 0$ of deletions with $O(\sqrt{\zeta} N)$ redundant bits in the encoding.
+One can deduce codes to correct a constant $k$ number of deletions with redundancy $O_k(\sqrt{N})$\footnote{We use the notation $O_k$ to indicate that the constant may depend on $k$.} using the methods of \cite{GW-ieeetit} (we will hint at this in Section~\ref{sec:overview}).

 In summary, despite being such a natural and basic problem, there were no known explicit codes with redundancy better than $\sqrt{N}$ even to correct from two deletions.
 Our main result, stated formally as Theorem~\ref{thm:main} below, gives an explicit construction with redundancy $O_k(\log N)$ for any fixed number $k$ of deletions, along with a near-linear time decoding algorithm.